 Training materials and teaching points align with the prenatal education and bedside counseling tools, in addition to the free downloadable materials and Coffective mobile app.

 Staff who complete the entire curriculum will be eligible for nursing contact hours.
-The contact hours are provided through Workplace Nurses, LLC.
+The Continuing Education credit is provided through Workplace Nurses, LLC.

 Completion of the Core Practice Curriculum can be a starting point for completion of the Complete Staff Training Curriculum to eventually fulfill current Baby-Friendly staff training requirements.